 -

 Note: Replace the placeholder values in the command above with your own.
-For example, <username> with hevo.
+For example, <database_username> with hevo.

 2. Grant privileges to the user

-The database user specified in the Hevo Pipeline must have the following global privileges:
+The database user for Hevo requires the following privileges:

 -